Travel restrictions for fruit and vegetables in SA

 Travelling to South Australia

-Understand which fruit and vegetables you can and can’t bring into SA from interstate.
+Understand what fruit and vegetables you can and can’t bring into South Australia from your state.

 Travelling to the Riverland

-Know which fruit and vegetables you can and can’t bring into the Riverland from within SA.
+Understand what fruit and vegetables you can and can’t bring into the Riverland from within South Australia.
+You can no longer bring a receipt for fruit and vegetables at risk from fruit fly.

 Find a quarantine station or bin

-Check the map to find locations of quarantine stations and bins on your route.
+Check the bin and quarantine station map to find locations on your route.

 Travellers resource kit